 What is a workers comp audit?

-used to establish the actual earned premium for the policy.
+used to establish the original earned premium for the policy.
 A year-end final audit

-is really a verification of the exposure of a policyholder to determine the final
+is really a verification of the payroll and subcontractor exposure to determine the final

-balances because the premiums are based on actual payroll and reported/paid in
+balances because the premiums are based on actual payroll and they are reported/paid in

-Audits are almost always conducted after each policy period ends or
+Audits are very common and typically conducted after each policy period ends or

-expires.
-After the audit has been completed, the insurance carrier will send a Final
+the policy expires.
+Once the audit has been completed, the insurance carrier will send a Final